864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 The main technology which assists in PdM is IIoT.

-Incorporating such technology within a manufacturing facility to improve predictive maintenance has increases ROI by tenfold, reduce maintenance costs by 30%, reduce downtime by 35-45%, and decrease equipment breakdowns by over 70%.
+Incorporating such technology within a manufacturing facility to improve predictive maintenance has increased ROI by tenfold, reduced maintenance costs by 30%, reduced downtime by 35-45%, and decreased equipment breakdowns by over 70%.

 7. Deep Learning (Machine Learning)